Tag Archives: holiday

 1/2 teaspoon ground cinnamon

 Combine all of the ingredients in a medium saucepan over medium heat.
-Cook, stirring occasionally, until cranberries pop and release juices.
+Cook, stirring occasionally, until the cranberries pop and release their juices.
 Remove from heat and cool completely.
 Refrigerate, covered, for up to 4 days.

 For the candied walnuts: